-The Free Software Foundation (FSF) is a nonprofit with a worldwide mission to promote computer user freedom and to defend the rights of all free software users.
+The Free Software Foundation (FSF) is a nonprofit with a worldwide mission to promote computer user freedom.
+We defend the rights of all software users.
 Read more.

 Free software developers guarantee everyone equal rights to their programs; any user can study the source code, modify it, and share the program.
 By contrast, most software carries fine print that denies users these basic rights, leaving them susceptible to the whims of its owners and vulnerable to surveillance.